ivangfr/okta-springboot-react/README.md

 - First, get the access token as explained in [`Getting Access Token`](#getting-access-token) section.

-- Open `jobs-api` Swagger website, http://localhost:8080/swagger-ui.html
+- Open `jobs-api` Swagger website http://localhost:8080/swagger-ui.html

 - Click `Authorize` button.
 Paste the access token in the `Value` field.
-Then, click `Authorize` and on `Close` to finalize.
+Then, click `Authorize` and `Close` to finalize.

 - Done!
 You can now access the sensitive endpoints.